Program Contact: Anna Norene Carlson 203-582-6455

 This program recognizes the fact that a number of experienced practitioners previously entered the field of occupational therapy when the bachelor’s degree was the accepted entry-level degree.
 As demands within healthcare have evolved, so did the educational requirements for students.
 This track is designed for individuals who currently have an entry-level BS in occupational therapy with initial National Certification Board for Occupational Therapy (NBCOT/AOTCB) certification to form a bridge from BS to an OTD.

-Students in the Bridge from BSOT to OTD track will complete 12 credits of graduate coursework over the course of two semesters prior to beginning the doctoral phase of the program.
+Students in the Bridge from BSOT to OTD track will complete 12 credits of graduate coursework over the course of at least two semesters prior to beginning the doctoral phase of the program.
 Upon admission to the BSOT to OTD track, students will be assigned an adviser within the occupational therapy program who will work with students to determine an individualized plan of study.
-This program begins in the spring semester.
+This program begins in the spring or summer semester.

 Occupational Therapy Doctorate